The step-by-step guide to getting your free credit score with finder.

 Step 3: Tell us about yourself

-Once you click "Get My Credit Score" you will be taken to the form shown below.
-This form is all the information Equifax (formerly known as Veda) needs to identify you in order to access your credit score.
+Once you click "Verify my email" you will be taken to the form shown below.
+This form is all the information we need to identify you in Experian's system in order to access your credit score.

 In order to get your credit score, you'll need to give us the following information: